uclahs-cds/pipeline-call-NonCanonicalPeptide/README.md

 ### Tool specific namespaces

 The variables below are set under tool specific namespaces.
 See [this](test/test-integration-entrypoint-parser/test.config) example config to see how they are set.
-If the too is not used, the namespace does not needs to be set.
-For example, if REDItools results is not included in the input CSV, `moPepGen arseREDItools` won't be called, so the `parseREDItools` namespace does not need to be present in the config file.
+If the tool is not used, the namespace does not needs to be set.
+For example, if REDItools results is not included in the input CSV, `moPepGen parseREDItools` won't be called, so the `parseREDItools` namespace does not need to be present in the config file.

 #### parseREDItools